uvnikgupta/mlflow/README.md

 		<li>Postgres : <code>http://localhost:32345</code></li>
 		<li>Jupyter notebook : <code>http://localhost:30008</code></li>
 	</ul>
 6. Connect to the MLFlow UI @ <code>http://localhost:30005</code>.
-You can see that some experiments and runs are already logged and one of the runs is registered and promoted to <code>Staging</code>
+You can see that experiments are getting logged.
+These are also getting registered and promoted to <code>Staging</code>
 7. To check the prediction you can use the client under the <code>client</code> folder by installing the requirements.txt and then executing <code>streamlit run client.py</code>